Sowdeswar/OnlineTestAutomation/README.md

 Execution Methods:
 •	Have integrated the allure reports into the framework.
 Run the below command to start the execution of the script. mvn clean test allure:report
-•	We can see the reports are generated in the target\site\allure-maven-plugin.
+•	We can see the reports are generated in the target/allure-results/html-reports.
 •	Under the index.html file will be available which can be opened in the browsers to view the overall test summary.

 [OnlineTestAutomationReadme.docx](https://github.com/user-attachments/files/15984321/OnlineTestAutomationReadme.docx)